 Marcelina Solis was the second wife of Don Juan de Olaguivel y Tagle (widower of Maria de Guivelondo y Tagle), son of Don Nicolas de Olaguivel Esnal and Doña Feliciana Teresa de Tagle of Cebu.
 The Olaguivels (Olaguibel) were Basques from Vizcaya, Spain.
 Juan’s son, Nicolas Solis Olaguivel (named after his grandfather) was successively married to his first cousins, Pia and Salustia Solis (both are sisters).
 After the coffee boom, he ventured into the sugar industry and abaca trading but with unsuccessful results.
 Faced with business reverses, Don Nicolas sold many of Salustia’s treasured objects such as jewels, rosaries, and missals made of precious materials just to save mortgaged lands and to pay off his debts.
 Despite the reverses, his wife still remained the richest woman in Lipa.
 During the term of President Manuel Quezon, she was a member of his kitchen cabinet.

 His only son, with Salustia, Eleno Bernardo Solis Olaguivel was an opera singer who performed in Rigoletto and other operas in pre-war Metropolitan Theater.
 He later became a secular priest.
 Eleno’s sister, Criselda “Didi” Cecilia Solis Olaguivel, married Alberto Luz Katigbak, a career diplomat.
-He was Ambassador to London and protocol officer of the Foreign Affairs.
-Their children are: Nicolas, Hilda, Mario, Gerry, and Miriam.
+He became a Philippine Ambassador to the Vatican.
+Their children are Nicolas, Hilda, Mario, Gerry, and Miriam.

-Don Celestino Solis’s only son, Bernardo Solis (c.1855-1912) became a gobernadorcillo for two terms in 1881-1882 and also in 1894-1895.
-He was a poet, a playwright and a journalist.
+Don Celestino Solis’ only son, Bernardo Solis (c.1855-1912) became a gobernadorcillo for two terms in 1881-1882 and also in 1894-1895.
+He was a poet, a playwright, and a journalist.
 One of his written plays was the “Simoy ng Kaparangan”.
-He was very patriotic and in fact he helped Rizal in the clandestine publication of his “Noli me Tangere.”
+He was very patriotic and in fact, he helped Rizal in the clandestine publication of his “Noli me Tangere.”
 During the war against Spain, he became a Lieutenant Colonel in the Reserva del Ejercito Filipino.